seriaati/embed-fixer/README.md

 - Bot visibility: Change whether Embed Fixer can fix other bots' embeds or just ones sent by users.
 - Funnel to target channel: If set, the bot will send all fixed embeds and extracted medias to a specific channel instead of the original channel.
 - Whitelist roles: If set, only users that has one of the specified roles will have their embeds fixed.

-# Questions, Issues, Feedback, Contributions

-Whether you want a new fix to be added, to request a new feature, to report a bug, or to contribute to translations.
-You can do so by creating an issue or a pull request.
-If GitHub is not your type, you can find me on [Discord](https://discord.com/invite/b22kMKuwbS), my username is @seria_ati.

 # Self Hosting